 In our conversation, I'd had the slightly disconcerting experience of being "seen into."
 I could explain it away as merely the frank gaze of a young woman who didn't conform to gender expectations in the way she spoke to me.
 But something about it leaves me wondering if I was, in that meeting, gazing upon myself, and being seen by myself.

-Because of this naming, much of life looks different.
+Because of naming myself non-binary, much of life looks different.
 I wondered in the early 90's why I was so invested in articulating why there was a place for LGB[ii] people in the Uniting Church.
-My answer was that if here was no place for them, there would be no place for me; my kind of theology would not be acceptable.
+My answer then, was that if there was no place for them, there would be no place for me; my kind of theology would not be acceptable.
 I had a similar passion regarding the full humanity of women.
 I saw that being driven by the struggles of my mother, not the mention those of my partner and daughter.
 And both those understandings were true.
 But now I see that, in both cases, largely unconsciously, I was also seeking the acceptance and inclusion of my non-male self.
 I saw intriguing parallels between my life and that of my Dad, who had been a passionate member of Friends of Unity.
 Because of this and other observations, I wonder now how much we both knew something about ourselves for which we had no words, so that it was rendered nearly invisible, although still informing us in some way.